Each oligonucleotide deserves the right purification method

 In vivo oligonucleotides are the smart choice for antisense oligonucleotides or siRNA testing at a research level before entering into preclinical studies.
 The production process of in vivo oligonucleotides includes the following steps: IEX-HPLC purification, desalting, filtration and lyophilization.

-Polyacrylamide Gel Electrophoresis (PAGE) separates oligonucleotides variating from only 1 base and gives a purity level of 85-90%.
+Polyacrylamide Gel Electrophoresis (PAGE) separates oligonucleotides varying from only 1 base and gives a purity level of 85-90%.
 Gel band is excised under low intensity UV.
 Oligonucleotide is then eluted, precipitated, quantified and packaged.

 Dual HPLC (double RP or RP+IEX) increases the purity level up to 95%